Ashcan comic: Original use

 The modern comic book was created in the 1930s, and grew rapidly in popularity.
 In the competition to secure trademarks on titles intended to sound thrilling, publishers including All-American Publications and Fawcett Comics developed the ashcan edition, which was the same size as regular comics and usually had a black and white cover.
 Typically, cover art was recycled from previous publications with a new title pasted to it.
 Interior artwork ranged from previously published material in full color to unfinished pencils without word balloons.
 Some ashcans were only covers with no interior pages.
 Production quality on these works range from being hand-stapled with untrimmed pages to machine-stapled and machine trimmed.
 Once the practice was established, DC Comics used ashcans more frequently than any other publisher.
 Not all the titles secured through ashcan editions were actually used for regular publications.

 The purpose of the ashcan editions was to fool the US Patent & Trademark Office into believing the book had actually been published.
 Clerks at the office would accept the hastily produced material as legitimate, granting the submitting publisher a trademark to the title.
 Since the ashcans had no other use, publishers printed as few as two copies; one was sent to the Trademark Office, the other was kept for their files.
 Occasionally, publishers would send copies to distributors or wholesalers by registered mail to further establish publication dates, but nearly all ashcan comic editions were limited to five copies or fewer.

-At the time, garbage cans were commonly called "ash cans" because they were used to hold soot and ash from wood and coal heating systems.
+At the time, garbage cans were commonly called "ash cans" because they were used to hold ashes and soot from wood and coal heating systems.
 The term was applied to these editions of comics because they had no value and were meant to be thrown away after being accepted by the Trademark Office.
 Some spare copies were given to editors, employees, and visitors to keep as souvenirs.
 Changes to the United States trademark law in 1946 allowed publishers to register a trademark with an intent to use instead of a finished product, and the practice of creating and submitting ashcans was abandoned when publishers began to consider it an unnecessary effort lawyers used to justify a fee.
 Because of their rarity, ashcans from this era are desired by collectors and often fetch a high price.
-In April 2021, an ashcan copy of Action Comics #1 sold for $204,000 USD.
+In April 2021, an ashcan copy of Action Comics #1 sold for US$204,000.